ClickCease

 We Are More Than Another Alcohol Rehab in Los Angeles.
 We Are Harmony Place.

 Alcohol addiction is a serious matter that requires proper care and an extended period of treatment for successful recovery.
 At Harmony Place, our alcohol rehab in Los Angeles offers a comprehensive continuum of care.
-Starting with detox and residential treatment for 30 days, followed by our outpatient program and transitional living home.
+Starting with medical detox and residential treatment for 30 days, followed by our outpatient program and transitional living home.

 Our program is designed to provide clients with a new mindset, stronger resilience, and healthier habits to achieve long-term sobriety.
 Moreover, by seeking professional help and committing to a longer treatment period, individuals struggling with alcohol addiction increase their chances of achieving lasting recovery and living healthy, fulfilling lives.